MEC Health Plans: The Employer’s Complete Guide to Minimum Essential Coverage

 While both options serve different purposes, understanding what each plan covers, who they’re best suited for, and how they impact ACA compliance can help organizations make an informed choice.

-What is a MEC Plan?
+What is a MEC Health Plan?

 A minimum essential coverage (MEC) plan is a type of health plan that can help employers offer basic health benefits at a lower cost.
 While some MEC plans are designed to meet the Affordable Care Act (ACA) requirements, not all automatically qualify.
 Employers must carefully select a compliant MEC plan to ensure they fulfill ACA obligations and avoid penalties.

-The Purpose of MEC Plans
+The Purpose of MEC Health Plans

 Basic health insurance options are most commonly used by employers looking to comply with the ACA’s employer mandate without taking on the expense of full-scale major medical insurance.
 Under the ACA, businesses with 50 or more full-time employees (Applicable Large Employers or ALEs) must offer health coverage that meets minimum essential coverage standards—otherwise, they may face steep IRS penalties.